-- Dashboard is reachable directly under the domain given as \$AURA_HOST_NAME - Steering is reachable under /steering - Tank is reachable under /tank - Track Service endpoints of engine-api will be reachable under /trackservice (if engine-api is running) - Icecast: If you enabled the optional Icecast server for the reverse proxy it will be reachable under /icecast.
+- Dashboard is reachable directly under the domain given as \$AURA\HOST\NAME - Steering is reachable under /steering - Tank is reachable under /tank - Track Service endpoints track service will be reachable under /engine/api/v1/trackservice, if engine-api is running.
+Check the Engine API specification for details. - Icecast: If you enabled the optional Icecast server for the reverse proxy it will be reachable under /icecast.
 If you only enabled it, it will be reachable under port 8000 of the machine running AURA Web. - Dashboard Clock will be reachable from the configured network under the configured port.
 If you enabled it for the reverse-proxy, it will be reachable under /clock.